Mjmalin/GoogleSheetsAutomation/README.md

 Each month, the Veo Central Warehouse Lead Manager has to print the parts list (and parts labels) every market location needs.
 There could be up to 70 parts lists and labels to print.

 For each market, this entails:
-Manually updating the market location and central warehouse location in Google Sheets, waiting for the sheet to update.
+-manually updating the market location and central warehouse location in Google Sheets, waiting for the sheet to update
-Selecting the section of the sheet to print Copy/pasting the info needed for parts labels into another sheet Selecting the section of that sheet to print
+-electing the section of the sheet to print
+-copy/pasting the info needed for parts labels into another sheet
+-selecting the section of that sheet to print

 ## How the Program Works